 Just because you did well on a test doesn't mean you know how to teach.
-PrepCorps actually turns away more than 50% of applicants -- because even though are smart, they don't have the teaching skills or social prowess to adapt their explanations ON THE SPOT to their students' (sometimes subtle) reactions.
+PrepCorps actually turns away more than 50% of applicants -- because even though each applicant knows how to ace the test, he/she doesn't necessarily have the teaching skills or social prowess to adapt their explanations ON THE SPOT to their students' (sometimes subtle) reactions.
 Teaching is hard, man.
 And it's a skill that 99th percentile tutors don't always have.

 3. Low capacity per tutor

 Think about it.
 Tutoring services are in-demand mostly at night (read 5:30-10pm) and on weekends.
 Most tutors are only willing to give up 1-2 evenings per week, meaning that the capacity per tutor is only 2-3 students at a time.